Yuri-M-Dias/commonplace/README.md

 - **"No amount of experimentation can ever prove me right; a single experiment can prove me wrong"**, Supposedly from Einstein, but it's only a ["paraphrase"](https://en.wikipedia.org/wiki/Falsifiability#Quotations)
 - **"Do not destroy what you cannot create."**, The Fourth Commandment, Leo Szilard, [here](https://library.ucsd.edu/dc/object/bb64521048/_1.pdf)
 - **"But I try not to think with my gut.
 If I'm serious about understanding the world, thinking with anything besides my brain, as tempting as that might be, is likely to get me into trouble.
 It's OK to reserve judgment until the evidence is in."**, Carl Sagan, The Demon-Haunted World: Science as a candle in the dark
+- **"And that’s how it will end, the great human civilization: Not with a bang and not with a whimper, but with everyone yelling at each other that someone else was responsible to do something about it."**, Hossenfelder, Sabine, [her blog](http://backreaction.blogspot.com/2018/09/im-now-older-than-my-father-has-ever.html)

 ## Português